bacalhau-project/bacalhau/docs/docs/getting-started/architecture.md

                  --ipfs-swarm-key string            Optional IPFS swarm key required to connect to a private IPFS swarm -l, --labels strings                   List of labels for the job.
 Enter multiple in the format '-l a -l 2'.
 All characters not matching /a-zA-Z0-9_:|-/ and all emojis will be stripped.
                  --memory string                    Job Memory requirement (e.g. 500Mb, 2Gb, 8Gb).
                  --network network-type             Networking capability required by the job.
-None, HTTP, or Full (default "nats")
+None, HTTP, or Full (default None)
                  --node-details                     Print out details of all nodes (overridden by --id-only).
              -o, --output strings                   name:path of the output data volumes. 'outputs:/outputs' is always added unless '/outputs' is mapped to a different name. (default [outputs:/outputs])
                  --output-dir string                Directory to write the output to.